comicfans/msbuild/README.md

+# MSBuild modified for YouCompleteMe
+For precise semantic code complete, you need compile_commands.json for YouCompleteMe(also RTags) which records compile flags for every source file. [bear](https://github.com/rizsotto/Bear) or [btrace](https://github.com/rprichard/sourceweb) can generate compile_commands.json from existng none-CMake based project (mostly for UNIX-liked OS).
+And this modified MSBuild is for existing MSVC based project(mostly for Windows).

+# How it work:
+msbuild project in memory is built up by manyu 'task', Microsof.Build.CPPTasks.CL is just for compiling, this components is not open sourced, but its most important logic is just in base class ToolTask (which is part of Opensourced msbuild).this mod just hook into ToolTask, ignore none-CL task(no help),ignoer skip-rebuild-check(you can still get flags even if project is built), skip actually build command, and write a msbuild_compile_commands.json in msbuild current working directory.

+# This is not complete!
+msbuild_compile_commands.json is not acceptable by YouCompleteMe(libclang ,actually).These compile flags is for MSVC CL,not clang.
+You may heared that clang-cl supports msvc cl arguments, but this is not for libclang. clang-cl is a 'drive' which translate msvc style argments to clang acceptable style (which libclang actullay needed), so we need another hack: modified clang-cl to convert msvc style arguments(which already in msbuild_compile_commands.json) to clang style compile_commands.json, which is none-exists (currently).

+When both pieces worked, any existing MSVC project can be converted to a valid compile_commands.json ,makes any libclang base tool workable (not only YouCompleteMe)

+# How to build and run:
+just build as original msbuild (following), some tips:
+1. Choose x86 configuration. x64 will gives 'dll can not load'(I'm not familiar with dotnet and I don't know why).
+2. Build whole soluation, not only msbuild project. some basic task defined in other projects is not built as msbuild's dependencies.
+3. Now you can run this msbuild, but it will lookup tracker.exe in same directory (which built msbuild.exe in). you need to copy it (mostly under C:\program files(x86)\msbuild\14.0\bin  depends on your bitness or version) to directory which your built msbuild.exe in. you must copy correct bitness version (you build x86 version msbuild, so copy x86 version tracker.exe).
+4. tracker.exe will load FileTracker32/64.dll in same directory ,so you must also copy these files.
+I'm lasy, so I just copy everything none-conflict from C:\Program Files (x86)\MSBuild\14.0\Bin
+5. now you can run this msbuild to build your project or soluation, it will gives msbuild_compile_commads.json in current working dir.

 # Microsoft.Build (MSBuild)
 The Microsoft Build Engine is a platform for building applications.
 This engine, which is also known as MSBuild, provides an XML schema for a project file that controls how the build platform processes and builds software.
 Visual Studio uses MSBuild, but MSBuild *does not* depend on Visual Studio.
 By invoking msbuild.exe on your project or solution file, you can orchestrate and build products in environments where Visual Studio isn't installed.